395 Meanings

 But gravity always wins

-And it wears him out
+And it wears him out, it wears him out

-It wears him out
+It wears him out, it wears him

-She looks like the real thing
+She Looks like the real thing

 She tastes like the real thing